 3.5 Communicating with local residents and businesses has been a key consideration particularly as the Adopted Neighbourhood Plan is relatively recent.
-It has been important to explain to the community that the purpose of Neighbourhood Plan Review is to ensure that there are effective and clear planning policies guiding the development of the Garden Neighbourhood and opportunities for mitigating the impacts of the Energy Infrastructure Projects affecting the parish.
+It has been important to explain to the community that the purpose of the 'Modified' Neighbourhood Plan is to ensure that there are effective and clear planning policies quiding the development of the Garden Neighbourhood and opportunities for mitigating the impacts of the Energy Infrastructure Projects affecting the parish.
 The Garden Neighbourhood is expected to be delivered during the Neighbourhood Plan period and there has been engagement with the Neighbourhood Plan Steering Group, the community and the Town Council by the promoters of the site, and further engagement in the production of the required Masterplan is expected to continue.
-The challenge for the Neighbourhood Plan review is to effectively communicate that the Review is seeking to manage the development of the site to gain maximum benefits for the community and is not a mechanism for stopping or preventing the development of the site, the principle of which was established through the Local Plan allocation.
-There have been regular updates on the progress of the Neighbourhood Plan Review to Town Council meetings, the Neighbourhood Plan Facebook Page and articles in the local press.
+The challenge for the 'Modified' Neighbourhood Plan is to effectively communicate that the 'Modified' Plan is seeking to manage the development of the site to gain maximum benefits for the community and is not a mechanism for stopping or preventing the development of the site, the principle of which was established through the Local Plan allocation.
+There have been regular updates on the progress of the 'Modified' Neighbourhood Plan to Town Council meetings, the Neighbourhood Plan Facebook Page and articles in the local press.